 Things to Do in Tongariro National Park

-- Tongariro Alpine Crossing.
-This is New Zealands most popular day hike taking you over the volcanoes of the central North Island.
-The 8-hour hike is one-way and requires some planning in terms of transport and keeping safe.
-Take a look at our Guide to the Tongariro Alpine Crossing to work out a plan.
+- Hike the Tongariro Alpine Crossing, taking you over the volcanoes of the central North Island.
+The 6-8-hour hike is one-way and requires some planning in terms of transport and keeping safe; take a look at our Guide to the Tongariro Alpine Crossing to work out a plan

 Things to Do in Taupo

-Day 7 Tongariro National Park to the Ruahine Forest Park
+Day 7 – Taupo or Tongariro National Park to the Ruahine Ranges

-Its time to relax/go wild in the Ruahine Forest Park!
+It’s time to relax/go wild in the Ruahine Forest Park!
 Whatever your bag is, you could do some white water rafting or horse riding at River Valley, horse riding, 4x4ing or claybird shooting at Makoura Lodge, or hiking in the Ruahine Ranges.
-Alternatively, relax in your farmstay or accommodation to get a taste of Kiwi life.
+Alternatively, relax at your farmstay to get a taste of Kiwi life.

 Your final destination today is the capital city of New Zealand!
 However, we recommend breaking up the drive by stopping along the Kapiti Coast, full of beaches and walks to check out!
-Walk over a sand dune walkway in the Queen Elizabeth Park, relax on Peka Peka Beach.
-How about getting a kite landboarding or kite surfing lesson on Foxton Beach?Once you reach Wellington you have the evening to enjoy the eateries and nightlife of the capital city!
+Walk over a sand dune walkway at Queen Elizabeth Park or relax on Pekapeka Beach.
+There’s plenty more to discover in the 10 Best Things to Do on the Kapiti Coast.

 Accommodation in Wellington